d12frosted/elpa-mirror/gnu/comint-mime-readme.txt

   should be deleted after it is read.

-  Note that it can take considerable time to insert large amounts of data in a comint buffer, specially if it contains long lines.
+  Note that it can take considerable time to insert large amounts of data in a Comint buffer, specially if it contains long lines.
 Consider using a temporary file for large data transfers.

-4 Todos
-═══════

-  • Improve the HTML rendering of numeric tables

-5 Contributing
+4 Contributing
 ══════════════

   Discussions, suggestions and code contributions are welcome!
 Since